TheSGJ/nextjs-toploader/README.md

 - `showSpinner`: to show spinner or not.
 - `shadow`: a smooth shadow for the TopLoader. (set to `false` to disable it)
 - `template`: to include custom HTML attributes for the TopLoader.
+- `zIndex`: defines zIndex for the TopLoader.

+---

+UPI ID: sgj@apl

 [![Sponsor me on GitHub](https://img.shields.io/badge/Sponsor%20me%20on-GitHub-brightgreen)](https://github.com/sponsors/TheSGJ)